-The Board reserves full decision making powers on the following matters in order to enable the direction and control of the Group to be firmly in the Board's hand:
+The Board reserves full decision making powers on the following matters to ensure the direction and control of the Group to be firmly in the Board's hand:

-- Conflict of interest issues; - Acquisition and disposal of assets (in the ordinary course or otherwise), including corporate restructuring exercise, which exceed specific thresholds as stipulated in "Financial Level of Delegated Authority Manual": - Setting of authority levels (i.e. limits of authority), including changes thereof; - Group's policies ie. risk management policy, anti-bribery and corruption policy, code of ethic and conduct, whistle blowing policy and all other policies that are required by LR; - Corporate announcement to the public, Bursa Securities, the Securities Commission or other relevant authorities; - Remuneration of Directors (except for fees which are to be approved by shareholders); - Appointment and removal of the Company Secretary; and - Other relevant matters as may be determined by the Board from time to time.
+- Conflict of interest issues; - Acquisition and disposal of assets (in the ordinary course or otherwise), including corporate restructuring exercise, which exceed specific thresholds as stipulated in "Financial Level of Delegated Authority Manual"; - Setting of authority levels (i.e. limits of authority), including changes thereof; - Group's policies i.e Risk Management policy, Anti-Bribery and Corruption policy, Code of Ethics and Conduct, Whistleblowing Policy and all other policies required by LR; - Corporate announcements to Bursa Securities, the SC or other relevant authorities; - Remuneration of Directors (except for fees which are to be approved by shareholders); - Appointment and removal of the Company Secretary; and - Other relevant matters as may be determined by the Board from time to time.